wxwern/temperature-submission/README.md

 - You aren't faking your temperature as part of the automation (as you must tell Siri your real reading).
 - Works in the background after initial launch, so don't worry if you exit the app midway.
 Even if otherwise, a notification will let you know temperature submission has failed.
 - Works with Siri Shortcuts: Combine other automations with this app (such as SG TraceTogether's Siri Shortcuts for SafeEntry), or even use a scheduled time-based Shortcuts automation to trigger it.
+- Can't use Siri?
+Tap the "Manual Submission" label at the bottom of the app to launch a prompt to key in your temperature and submit.
+No need to waste time pressing the other checkboxes in the form.

 ## Terms of Use